University of the Philippines Los Baños College of Development Communication: Departments

-Each department represents a field of specialization the undergraduate student can focus on (DDBT represents Community Broadcasting), until the curriculum was revised in favor of a more generalist one.
+Each department used to represent a field of specialization the undergraduate student can focus on (DDBT represents Community Broadcasting), until the curriculum was revised in favor of a more generalist one.

 History

 In 1954, the UP College of Agriculture (UPCA) started put up the Office of Extension and Publications (CA-OEP).
 Among its recruits was Nora C. Quebral, who would later pioneer the academic field.

 In 1962, the CA-OEP was elevated into the Department of Agricultural Information and Communication (DAIC), which offered the first communication course in the country in 1960, under the Bachelor of Science in Agriculture curriculum.
 The department was renamed the Department of Agricultural Communication in 1968.